LaxmanKondhalkar/goalstack/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+(Note: This is a hackathon submission, so feature requests and improvements are welcome after the judging period.)

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)